reynol-31/oopj-assignment/README.md

    - **Methods:**
      - `getFee(String vehicleType): double`
        Returns the toll fee for a given vehicle type.
-     - `displayFees(): void`
+     - `displayFeesAndTotal(): void`
-       Displays a table of toll fees for different vehicle types.
+       Displays a table of toll fees for different vehicle types and calculates the total fee dynamically by fetching data from the database.
+     - `calculateTotalFee(): double`
+       Computes the total toll fee collected from the `vehicles` table in the database.

 ### 2. **TollRecordViewer**
    - **Methods:**